Oops — so much for that trend! Investors are getting spooked about B2B e-commerce now, too.

 Panel: Broadband security threat no exaggeration

 Web sites are becoming obsolete, as I’ve long argued.
 This article by Harvard Business Review editor Nicholas G. Carr makes the point convincingly.
-He points single-function applications like Napster, interactive email tools like Zaplets, and mobile/wireless commerce tools — all of which utilize the Internet without requiring the user to “go” to a Web “site.”
-In the future, Carr says, the Web will be transformed from “‘a clumsy and page-by-page experience’ to a set of customized, specialized tools controlled by the individual.”
+He points single-function applications like Napster, interactive email tools like Zaplets, and mobile/wireless commerce tools — all of which utilize the Internet without requiring the user to “go” to a Web “site.”… Read the rest

 The U.S. Commerce Dept. has launched a site to help small and midsize businesses in the U.S. break into global commerce.
 The site features research, multimedia webcasts, and a virtual exchange where businesses can get leads from overseas companies looking for products or services.… Read the rest